alvin-pc-chen/alvin-pc-chen.github.io/_projects/irony.md

 Before using `GloVe` embeddings we first need to process them into uniform atoms that can be encoded as embeddings.
 As you can imagine, there's a great diversity in the way tweets are written: typos, emojis, or different spellings for exaggeration are all common.
 We create uniformity by breaking tweets down into `tokens`: most commonly occurring word, subword, emoji, or other part of text.
 How this is done depends on the `tokenizer`, a basic building block of language models.
 For this project, we use a `tokenizer` built in `spaCy` which has a high overlap with the tokens in `GloVe`:

-{% highlight python linenos %} from typing import Dict, List, Optional, Tuple from collections import Counter
+{% highlight python linenos %}from typing import List, Optional import spacy

-import torch
-import numpy as np
-import spacy

 class Tokenizer: